'Shadow and Bone' Season 3: Netflix Renewal Status & What We Know So Far

 In week 2, our top 10 report looked at the evolution of the series and compare it to several other YA fantasy shows that also weren’t renewed:

 TelevisionStats.com uses multiple metrics from around the web, including Wikipedia traffic, IMDb traffic, Twitter, Reddit, and Torrents, to judge what the most “in-demand” shows at any given time.
 Shadow and Bone looks to be doing well there, with it only being outranked by The Last of Us since season 2 dropped.
-As of March 29th, it’s the 10th biggest show in the world.
+As of March 29th, it’s the 10th biggest show in the world and April 4th, the 15th biggest show.

 Finally, how about critical consensus?